ashley-hart/dpll-miniproject/README.md

 - use your program to select a benchmark of 100 "easy" problems

 ### SAT solving by hand
-- recursive definition
+- recursive definition --> with backtracking?
 - representing assignments
 - checking consistency of a set of literals
 - checking emptyness of a set of literals

 ### Parsing
 - what is parsing?
-- parsing CNF files
+- parsing CNF files --> touched on this with Mitch
-- write a Python program named solver.py to accept or reject a CNF file
+- (WIP) write a Python program named solver.py to accept or reject a CNF file

 ### Writing your first SAT solver
 - extend the above program to implement a recursive SAT solver with a command line option "--recursive"